James Baxter (actor): Television

 In 2022, Baxter was cast as Joe Casey in the new series of Waterloo Road.

 Radio

-Imaginary Boys: As part of BBC Radio 4s Afternoon Play strand, James played 17-year-old schoolboy David in a Paul Magrs play.
+Imaginary Boys: As part of BBC Radio 4's Afternoon Play strand, Baxter played 17-year-old schoolboy David in a Paul Magrs play.
 David is followed by, and falls in love with, an alien called Lawrence.
-Lawrence is a noveliser from Verbatim 6, a species that is also featured in Magrs' Big Finish audio book 'Find and Replace' and 'Ringpullworld'.
+Lawrence is a noveliser from Verbatim 6, a species that is also featured in Magrs' Big Finish audio book Find and Replace and Ringpullworld.

+Filmography

 Personal life

 In 2018, he began dating actress Chelsea Halfpenny, and they announced their engagement on 13 June 2021.
+In April 2023, Baxter and Halfpenny announced that they were expecting their first child together.
+In June 2023, Halfpenny announced the birth of her and Baxter's daughter.